Home buyer concession scheme (from 1 July 2019)

 To assist you in determining your eligibility and to find out what documents you will need to keep, you can complete the following questionnaire.

-The questionnaire is intended to use by you as a guide only, to help you better understand whether you may be eligible for any ACT Government home buyer assistance schemes.
+The questionnaire is intended to be used by you as a guide only, to help you better understand whether you may be eligible for any ACT Government home buyer assistance schemes.

-If the eligibility assessment result states that you may be eligible, this is indicative only and should not be relied on as confirmation of eligibility or approval.
+If the eligibility assessment result states that you may be eligible, this is indicative only and should not be relied upon as confirmation of eligibility or approval.

-Users should use their own skill and judgement in using the eligibility assessment tool and carefully evaluate the accuracy, currency, completeness and relevant of the information it provides.
+Users should use their own judgement in using the eligibility assessment tool and carefully evaluate the accuracy, currency, completeness and relevance of the information it provides.

 All concessions and exemption applications at the ACT Revenue Office are self assessed.
 You are obligated to ensure that all the eligibility criteria have been met (or will be met) before applying for any concession or exemption code in the Buyer Verification Declaration.